Zeturic/volt-switch/README.md

 ### Credits

 Original implementation by [MrDollSteak](https://www.pokecommunity.com/showpost.php?p=8428982&postcount=160).
-The only functional difference between the one here and there is that this one doesn't force a switch out when the battle is ending.
+The only functional differences between the one here and there are that this one doesn't force a switch out when the battle is ending, and that this one doesn't switch out if the target is immune.